-- Season 3 is confirmed and in the works
+- Season 3 is expected to release in 2022

 - Will release after The Book of Boba Fett